korlibs-archive/docs-old.korge.org/korge/audio/index.md

 ## Loading sounds and music files

 For games, the recommended way of loading sounds and music files is to use the `NativeSound` facility.
-Typically the `VfsFile.readNativeSound`:
+Typically the `VfsFile.readSound` and `VfsFile.readMusic()` methods:

 ```kotlin
 val sound = resourcesVfs["sound.mp3"].readSound()
 val music = resourcesVfs["music.mp3"].readMusic()
 ```

-The streaming argument instructs KorAU to not fully load the sound at the beginning but to decode it as required.
-The streaming option is useful for playing music or voices that are just played once.
+The difference between Sound and Music is that a `Sound` is fully decoded and stored at memory, while the `Music` file is being streamed and decoded on the fly while playing.

 ## Playing sounds